jimmylle/PacmanAndroid/README.md

 8. ~~As a user, I can see the pellets on the board so I know where to move.~~ (50pts)
 9. ~~As a user, I can move my character to eat pellets so that I can get points.~~ (150pts)
 10. As a user, I can see my score to see how well I've played.
 (50pts)
 11. As a user, I can pause the game so that I can continue later on.
-(100pts)
-12. As a user, I can see enemy ghosts on the board so that I know where they spawn.
 (50pts)
+12. As a user, I can unpause/resume the game so that I can continue where I left off.
+(50pts)
+13. As a user, I can see enemy ghosts on the board so that I know where they spawn.
+(50pts)
-13. As a user, I can see enemy ghosts move so that I know where NOT to move.
+14. As a user, I can see enemy ghosts move so that I know where NOT to move.
 (250pts)
-14. As a user, I can keep track of my highest scores so I can strive to beat them.
+15. As a user, I can keep track of my highest scores so I can strive to beat them.
 (50pts)
-15. As a user, I can hear Pacman background music so I can get HYPED.
+16. As a user, I can hear Pacman background music so I can get HYPED.
 (100pts)
-16. As a user, I can see a mute button so that I have the ability to mute the music.
+17. As a user, I can see a mute button so that I have the ability to mute the music.
 (50pts)
-17. As a user, I can set different difficulties so that I can make it easier or harder for myself.
+18. As a user, I can set different difficulties so that I can make it easier or harder for myself.
 (200pts)
-18. As a user, I can change the colors of the game so I can set things to my color preference.
+19. As a user, I can change the colors of the game so I can set things to my color preference.
 (100pts)

 ## Project History
 ```